jianyangqt/smr_doc/md/2basic_options.md

 **\--heidi-mtd** specifies a method for HEIDI test.
-0 for the original HEIDI test approach as in Zhu et al. ([2016 Nature Genetics](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3538.html)), and 1 for a new HEIDI test ( beta version for testing).
+0 for the original HEIDI test approach as in Zhu et al. ([2016 Nature Genetics](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3538.html)), and 1 for a new HEIDI test.
 The default value is 1.
 The new approach uses up to the top 20 SNPs in the cis-eQTL region (including the top cis-eQTL) for heterogeneity test because our latest simulation shows that the power of HEIDI test